byuitechops/child-template/documentation/Getting Started.md

 10. Push your child module repository to Github, and confirm it pushed correctly.

+11. Open "README.md" and fill out the appropriate documentation.
+Go through it with Zach, Josh, or Daniel.

-11. Open `main.js` in your editor and go ham. `main.js` is where your child module code will live.
+12. Open `main.js` in your editor and go ham. `main.js` is where your child module code will live.
 Use the command described below to run and test your module.

 *Note:* Please do not change the name of your `main.js`, since the Child Development Kit refers to it directly.